-I can remember being stuck in that kind of traffic in our Stateside lives—anxiously and impatiently tapping my fingers on the steering wheel, moving along inch by inch, so fed up with that being the “norm”, knowing in my heart that it didn’t have to be, and feeling so ready for a change.
+I can remember being stuck in that ↑ kind of traffic in our Southern California lives–anxiously and impatiently tapping my fingers on the steering wheel trying to get from point A to B, moving along inch by inch, so fed up with that being the “norm”– knowing in my heart that it didn’t have to be and feeling so ready for a change.

 And I don’t, not one little bit.
-Family?
-Yes.
-Five-lane freeway traffic?
-No.
+Why would I?

 Moving to Mexico with Kids